HMorrison/meren.github.io/_posts/anvio/2018-07-09-anvio-snakemake-workflows.md

 ## Pangenomics workflow

-Running a [pangenomic workflow](http://merenlab.org/2016/11/08/pangenomics-v2/) with anvio is really easy.
+Running a [pangenomic workflow](http://merenlab.org/2016/11/08/pangenomics-v2/) with anvi'o is really easy.
 But now it is even easier.
 And the beauty of this workflow is that it would inherently include all the steps to annotate your contigs databases with what you wish (functions, hmms, taxonomy, etc.).

 ### With external genomes

-All you need are a bunch of fasta files, and a `fasta_txt`, formatted in the same manner that is described [above in references mode](#references-mode).
+All you need are a bunch of fasta files, and a `fasta_txt`, formatted in the same manner described [above in references mode](#references-mode).
 In your working dir you can find the config `config-pangenomics.json`:

 ```
 {
     "project_name": "MYPAN",
+    "

-    "anvi_gen_genomes_storage": {
+    _gen_genomes_storage": {
         "--external-genomes": "my-external-genomes.txt"
     },
     "fasta_txt": "fasta.txt",